Plastic Pollution

 Knowledge

-We generate up-to-date diagnostics on the causes and impacts of marine pollution from plastics originating from fishing operations in the Patagonian Sea.
+We generate updated diagnoses of the causes and impacts of marine plastic pollution from fishing operations in the Patagonian Sea.

 Strengthening

 We provide technical advice to strengthen regulatory frameworks.
-We support training for the fishing sector on best practices for waste management.
-We promote the development of effective waste removal protocols for fishing-related debris.
+We support the training of the fishing sector in best waste management practices.
+We promote the generation of effective work protocols for cleaning up fishing waste.

 Solutions

-We promote the development of adequate infrastructure for managing fishing waste in regional ports.
+We promote the development of adequate infrastructure for the management of fishing waste at ports in the region.
 We encourage collaboration between institutions and the development of initiatives that promote a circular economy.

 © Matías